Who We Are

 Our quest in pursuing our vision was to unearth everything there is to know about IR35 and off payroll legislation.
 That quest included:

-- Over a thousand hours of research, legal and expert advice, encompassing consultation with four separate legal firms and many other industry experts.
+- Over 1200 hours of research, legal and expert advice, encompassing consultation with four separate legal firms and many other industry experts.

 - Meticulous qualitative and quantitative analysis of 1100 pages of case history and legal precedent from 36 tribunal cases.